LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/accessrules.rst

 ===========================
 Regulation
 ----------
 Access to the MRI Lab is granted after attending a Safety Course provided by the MRI Lab and under the supervision of a member of the MRI Lab Staff only.
-You will not have access to the MRI Room (Zone 4, see the .. |Planimetry| image:: docs/source/pages/figures/MRI_Lab.png
+You will not have access to the MRI Room (Zone 4, see the .. image:: docs/source/pages/figures/MRI_Lab.png
   :width: 400
   :alt: Planimetry
 for more info about Zones).